EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

                  port = DBport)
 {% endhighlight %}

-No we are ready to copy the data:
+Now we are ready to copy the data:

 ### Data tables
 First the 8 data tables.